equalitie/swabber/README.md

 -------------
 *iptables and iptables_cmd interfaces only*

 This is the interface to issue ban rules for.
-Can be of the iptables match format- it already defaults to eth+, for example.
+Can be of the iptables match format- it already defaults to <code>+</code> which is a wildcard that matches all interface.

 backend: hostsfile OR iptables OR iptables_cmd
 -------------